Yoga Breathing Tips You Need to Know About

 Think about the most common reasons you're out of breath.
 Now consider what actions you are performing during that time.
 When you feel a shortness of breath, it means your body needs to pause.
 Listen to your body every time, all the time.
 Take a break when you feel like it's time to stop.

-How many times have you heard that exact quote from one of your yoga teachers?
-It's often said when you are working through a challenging pose.
-What does this phrase mean anyway?
-It means that your Breathing can assist you by releasing tension and relaxing the body to become more capable of achieving that challenging posture.
+It's one of the yoga quotes that you hear all the time in class.
+Yoga teachers usually say it when you are working through a particularly challenging pose.
+It means that your breathing can help you to release tension and relax your body in order to become more capable of achieving a challenging posture.

 Let The Breath Guide You

 Another aspect of self-awareness is to let your breath guide you along.
 This will keep you in touch with how your body is managing through your practice, and you can decide how far you want to go in challenging yourself.
 You may choose to throttle it back a little and take it easy.
 Your breath will be a vital factor in helping you determine how to proceed.

 When you have your Breathing under control, you can enjoy a wide range of benefits:

 Breathing is paramount to a strong yoga practice.
 Routine exercise has been shown to fight chronic inflammation, which can lead to Alzheimer's, depression, cancer, and heart disease.
 When your Breathing is under control, you can then start to control other important aspects of your health and well-being.